tompinataro/koala-holla/readme.md

 | 5  | Charlie | Orange      | 9   | Y                | Favorite band is Nirvana         |
 | 6  | Betsy   | Blue      | 4   | Y                | Has a pet iguana                 |

+### Features

-They need the ability to add a Koala to the database.
-Make a form with the appropriate info.
-Save the koala in the database.
-Think about what data types you'll be needing for your table columns.
+Input Form created with the appropriate info.
+Saves to the koala in the database.

-They need the ability for mark a Koala ready for transfer.
-Each koala in your UI needs a button in that reads 'Ready for Transfer'.
-When the user clicks on the button, it should update the database for the specific Koala.
-The 'Ready for Transfer' button should only appear for Koalas that haven't yet been marked ready for transfer.
+Koala can be marked as ready for transfer.
+Each koala has a toggle-button in that reads 'Ready for Transfer' to update the database for that specific Koala.
+The 'Ready for Transfer' button only appears for Koalas that haven't yet been marked ready for transfer.